odyssomay/LispIndent/README.md

 ### Upgrading

-To upgrade LispIndent to the latest version, repeat steps 1-3 in `Usage`.
+To upgrade LispIndent to the latest version, repeat steps 1-3 in [Getting started](#getting-started).

 ### Key bindings